richardcrng/tempel-des-schreckens/RULES.md

 Whilst empty chambers don't count towards either gold or fire (and so they are neutral-*ish*), they *do* count towards the ticking time clock, as discussed in the next section.

-The exact number of Gold, Fire and Empty chambers in the game depends on the number of players, but it is always the case that *most chambers are Empty*, *Gold is rarer than Empty*, and *extremely few are Fire*.
+The exact number of Gold, Fire and Empty chambers in the game depends on the number of players, but it is always the case that *the vast majority of chambers are Empty*, *there will be a minority of chambers with Gold*, and *there will be extremely few Fire* (even fewer than Gold).

 ### Round mechanics